 Is What We Talk About Important?

->

-> Note that the eventual conversation with Kim should be about the behaviors and her process for problem solving, not about her participation numbers or the quality index.
+Note that the eventual conversation with Kim should be about the behaviors and her process for problem solving, not about her participation numbers or the Content Standard Checklist percentage.
 The numbers are the indicators.
 If the conversation is about the numbers, then the numbers become the focus.
 We want Kim to adjust her behavior; her problem-solving process might not align with the KCS practices.
 If we coach her on the structured problem solving process and the Solve Loop practices, the indicator should reflect the change.
 However, if we talk with Kim about "fixing her numbers," she can do that, but now the indicator becomes useless.

->

-> The moral of the story here is three-fold.
+The moral of the story here is three-fold.

 - We cannot depend on one measure or indicator to determine the health of the KCS system or the contribution of the players.

 - The indicators must be used along with an understanding of the nature of the environment.
 Assessing the creation of value requires that we have a holistic view of performance.

 - Trends in activities (leading indicators) can be very valuable, especially participation rates.
 But the value of the indicator will be lost if we put a goal on the activity or we focus on the number during conversations with the employees.